-Ichilanga Mulilo is another tradition which must be performed before the marriage could take place.
+Ichilanga Mulilo is another tradition which must be performed before the marriage could take place according to Zambian tradition.

-Indeed, the purpose is also to let him know that whenever he decides to visit the in-laws, this is the kind of food he will also be eating.
+In addition, this shows the bridegroom that whenever he decides to visit the in-laws, this is the kind of food he will also be eating.

-What can one compare the tradition with?
+What can one compare the Ichilanga Mulilo tradition with?
 For those coming from the western world, it can be compared to a buffet with all kinds of food stuffs.

 As a person hailing from the Northern Province, here is the Zambian traditional food I was served before I got married: